RohinMahesh/Serverless_Route_Optimization/README.md

 ## Deployment

 This project leverages AWS CLI for deployment of this service.
-The solution is packaged into a virtual environment, ontainerized using Docker, and registered in ECR.
+The solution is packaged into a virtual environment, containerized using Docker, and registered in ECR.
 The following components are required to deploy this service:

 - Execution role for access to AWS resources.
 Specifically, for reading items from Kinesis and writing CloudWatch logs
 - Policy in IAM for GetRecord, GetRecords, PutRecord and PutRecords